agorischek/semantic-expect/README.md

 can be specified as the second argument.
 Of course, it's always possible for a generator to work correctly 10 times and fail on the 11th time, but such is the reality of working with LLMs; the best we can do is manage the risk, not eliminate it.
-The requirements should be kept broad enough that they can _definitely_ be met even with the inherent variability of the content being tested.
+The requirements should be kept broad enough that they can \_\_ be met even with the inherent variability of the content being tested.

 If the generator being tested doesn't require any parameters, it can be submitted on its own, without a wrapping function: